*** caught segfault *** ## address (nil), cause 'memory not mapped'

 If you like to see how bugs are reported on Bugzilla, here are some examples:

-A substring bug reported by Toby Dylan Hocking and fixed by Tomas Kalibera, Feb 2019 via the R-devel mailing list.
+Bug: time complexity of substring is quadratic as string size and number of substrings increases: A substring reported by Toby Dylan Hocking and fixed by Tomas Kalibera, Feb 2019 via the R-devel mailing list.